OnePunchMonk/ForgetMeNet/README.md

 - **Apache Kafka**: Integrate Kafka for real-time streaming and decoupled communication between the frontend and backend services.
 This would allow the system to scale better and handle large volumes of concurrent user interactions.

 - **Apache Airflow**: Use Airflow for orchestration of unlearning workflows.
 This would make it easier to schedule retraining jobs, monitor execution, and retry on failure, increasing robustness.

-- **Command Line Interface (CLI)**: Build a CLI tool for power users and developers to trigger unlearning, view logs, and manage certificates programmatically, outside of the web UI.